ops0-ai/config-master/FRESH-INSTALL.md

-# Pulse Configuration Management - Fresh Installation Guide
+# Pulse Configuration Management - Installation Guide

 ## Quick Start

-For a complete fresh installation on any server:
+For installation on any server:

 ```bash
 # 1. Clone the repository